KingstumusPrime/Chess-Engine/README.md

 # Chess Engine

 This is a simple chess engine written in JavaScript.
 I was just starting to get into chess, so I figured this project was a great way to mix my passions.
-Along with the engine, I also created a basic AI using Alpha-Beta-Pruning.
+Along with the engine, I also created a basic AI using alpha-beta pruning.
 Though there must be a bug somewhere in this, as I cannot get above a depth of two moves without the browser crashing.

 ## Features